LukeNeedham/FlowerPotRecycler/README.md

 &ast; Or at least make it less painful.

-# To Setup
+# Setup

-0. (If you aren't already using JitPack) Add JitPack in your root build.gradle, at the end of repositories:
+1. (If you aren't already using JitPack) Add JitPack in your root build.gradle, at the end of repositories:

 ```groovy
 allprojects {